akshit1473/GhostPath/README.md

 # GHOSTPATH: Command Search-Order Hijacking Auditor & Threat Simulation Platform

-GhostPath is a DevSecOps environment integrity auditor, attack simulator, and threat correlation engine designed to detect, simulate, and remediate command search-order hijacking vulnerabilities in the local environment `PATH`.
+GhostPath is a DevOps environment integrity auditor, attack simulator, and threat correlation engine designed to detect, simulate, and remediate command search-order hijacking vulnerabilities in the local environment `PATH`.

 It features an interactive dashboard providing real-time telemetry fusion, an AI-powered incident narrative generator, and multi-stage exploit orchestration.